 Privacy refers to the consumer’s right to hold information for themselves.
 Confidentiality refers to the legal responsibility of the provider (therapist, in this case) to protect information that is provided within a therapeutic relationship.

-Why don’t you take insurance?
+Why don’t you take more insurance plans?

 Insurance is a wonderful thing; however, it is limiting for many reasons, including that in order for therapists to be reimbursed, we must identify a diagnosable problem, and not everyone seeking therapy wants or needs a diagnosis.
 That said, if you request a SuperBill (an itemized receipt of services provided), a diagnosis will be identified to satisfy the needs of the insurance company for purposes of potential reimbursement.
 In addition, insurance reimbursement rates undervalue the quality of the services that are being provided.
 Finally, some people want a level of privacy that cannot be completely accomplished when insurance companies are involved, as they are authorized to do audits of therapy notes at any time to determine if the services being provided are necessary.